A. Scope: This policy applies to all student events and student organization-sponsored events at which alcoholic beverages are served.

 b.
 Events where alcohol is served by students:

-i) Must be trained through participation at a TiPS® Training seminar sponsored by the College.
+i) Must be trained through participation at an Intervention Training seminar sponsored by the university.

-ii) May share responsibility with their organization and possibly face disciplinary action and/or legal penalties for violating the provisions of this policy and/or the laws of the Commonwealth.
+ii) May share responsibility with their organization and possibly face student conduct charges and/or legal penalties for violating the provisions of this policy and/or the laws of the Commonwealth.

 c.
 Events where alcohol is served by an establishment that does not hold an off-site catering license:

-i) Servers are not required to have participated in The College’s TiPS® or event management training.
+i) Servers are not required to have participated in the university’s Intervention training.

-ii) Servers may not be students or employees of The College.
+ii) Servers may not be students or employees of the university.

 d.
 Events where alcohol is served by an establishment that does hold an off-site catering license:

-i) Servers are not required to have participated in The College’s TiPS® or event management training.
+i) Servers are not required to have participated in the university’s Intervention training.

 a.
 Alcohol service is limited to one standard drink per person at the time of serving.